turkeyck/SM-2-pn383591121/SM_hw2_problem1_answer.md

 5 dice

-Run the program for several times, and put the data to the excel to do the analysis (tired)
+***Run the program for several times, and put the data to the excel to do the analysis (tired QQ)
+***The program in problem2 is well written, the statistcs and analysis will be better.

 Sum	| number of events